A guide to business financing and loans for women entrepreneurs

 Grants can help you finance some of your operations for a period of time.
 Time will tell whether the grants you win are renewed or whether they disappear the following year.
-In this light, you can’t really rely on grants for long-term funding.
+As such, you can’t really rely on grants for long-term funding.
 Businesses that depend on grants may find themselves facing serious cash flow problems in the event a grant is shut down or another business wins it.

 Some of the top grants available especially for female business owners include:

-The Halstead Grant.
-Available for jewelry artists who work in silver, the winner of the Halstead Grant is awarded $7,500 in cash, $1,000 in jewelry supplies, feedback from a judging committee, a trip to Halstead headquarters in Arizona, and the recognition that comes with the achievement.
+The Halstead Grant: Available for jewelry artists who work in silver, the winner of the Halstead Grant is awarded $7,500 in cash, $1,000 in merchandise, feedback from a judging committee, and the recognition that comes with the achievement.

-The Patrina Foundation.
-Since 1990, the Patrina Foundation has awarded more than $9 million to nearly 450 nonprofit organizations that are working to make the world better for women and girls.
-Grants are available to fund startup organizations or startup programs, to provide renewable ongoing support, and to support standalone projects.
+The Patrina Foundation: Since 1990, the Patrina Foundation has awarded grants to fund startup organizations or startup programs, provide renewable ongoing support, and support stand-alone projects.
 Organizations are allowed to apply for grants through the Patrina Foundation once a year.